Skip to main content

 5. Use camel case in multi-word hashtags - Many hashtags use multiple words, like #FightForHome and #BuildSocialHousing.
 For these, capitalize the first letter of each word (called ‘camel case’) to make the hashtags more legible and help people using screen readers

-6. DON’T OVERUSE CAPS - They can be hard to read for some, and are harder to read in general
+6. DON’T OVERUSE CAPS - They can be harder for some people to read.

 Further reading